Architect: David Nossiter Architects

 Two of the five bedrooms have en suite bathrooms.
 Particularly impressive is the master bedroom suite, a large room arranged over two levels that incorporates a dressing area, shower, WC and freestanding bath as well as a seating area overlooking adjacent fields.
 The bespoke joinery in this room, which can be seen throughout the house, is one of the most appealing aspects of the conversion.

 The central reception space has elegant poured concrete floors and soaring ceilings with exposed original timbers (one of which is carved by one of the original carpenters with the year of construction, 1836).
 It is hard to describe what is a truly extraordinary space, the scale of which is very rarely experienced in a private residence and is more often seen, as the architect suggests, in ecclesiastical or public buildings.

 Large expanses of glazing throughout give views of the surrounding agricultural land.
-The adjacent field, home to a herd of rare breed cattle, is protected against development.
+The adjacent field, home to a herd of rare breed cattle.
 On the other side of the house is a walled garden with areas of terrace and lawn and, beyond, a private driveway with agricultural buildings that have been converted into a multi-car carport and garden stores.
 Beyond the walled garden, on the road side, is another area that has been planted as a wildflower meadow.

 There is a further building, a former stable block, that has planning permission to be converted into a home office / studio or other use.

 A full description by Nossiter of the recently-completed project can be read on the History section.
 It has been widely published in the UK and abroad, appearing on Dezeen, in Elle Deco and Dwell among others.